MaterializeInc/materialize/doc/developer/mzbuild.md

      `.cargo/config` files.

      Cargo is invoked with the `--release` flag unless the `--dev` flag is specified.
+The binary's debuginfo can be extracted and copied to a file in the same directory named `BIN.debug` by specifying `split_debuginfo: true`.
-The binary will be stripped of debug information unless `strip: false` is requested.
+     The binary itself will be stripped of debug information unless `strip: false` is requested.

      In rare cases, it may be necessary to extract files from the build directory of a dependency.
 The `extract` key specifies a mapping from a